DSR-RHIT/creating-reproducible-reports/pages/104_organize-files.md

 - Make sure you have a live Internet connection
 - Launch your RStudio project.

-To download the *image*,

-- Copy these lines of R code, paste into the Console (lower left pane of the RStudio interface), and `Enter`.
+- To download the *image*, copy these lines of R code, paste into the Console (lower left pane of the RStudio interface), and `Enter`.

 ```r